evanstucker-hates-2fa/packer/README.md

 I've got about 30 minutes, but be warned: I am still new to Packer, so this may be a bit like the blind leading the blind...

+To ensure that this talk is relevant, can I get a show of hands?

+Who currently uses Packer?
+Who has ever created an operating system image?

 ## What is Packer?

 https://www.packer.io/intro/